|Australia Square Tower. The photo was taken by the Author (2013).|

 In March 1962, plans were approved "in principle" by Sydney City Council but it was recommended that 10-15 floors be removed from the final design of the Australia Square Tower.
 It led to the tower that we see today.

-The decision to ditch the setback at the top of the original design was a wise idea because the round shape of the tower is what makes it a great building and the fact its a simple design.
+The decision to ditch the setback at the top of the original design was a wise idea because the round shape of the tower is what makes it a great building and the fact it is a simple design.